rudolf81/ibm-fan-con-py/README.md

 For use in Linux.

 This app was developed as an alternative to the ACPI(/BIOS?) fan speed control that runs by default in many Linux distros for Lenovo laptops.
-The default fan speed control has been known to act up - with RMP chasing up-and-down - causing a lot of noise...
+The default fan speed control has been known to act up - with RPM chasing up-and-down - causing a lot of noise...

 Or you may want to have more fine-grained control over the fan speed.